 - (g) Posting, transmitting or disseminating any photographs, video or audio recordings, likenesses or images of department logos, emblems, uniforms, badges, patches, marked vehicles, equipment or other material that specifically identifies the Moorhead Police Department on any personal or social networking or other website or web page without the express authorization of the Chief of Police. - (h) Accessing websites for non-authorized purposes or use of any personal communication device, game device or media device, whether personally or department-owned, for personal purposes while on-duty except in the following circumstances: - 1.
 When brief personal communications may be warranted by the circumstances (e.g., inform family of extended hours). - 2.
-During authorized breafpersonal munication breafpersonal trees and breafpersonal attender breafpersonal trees and be limited as much as practicable to areas out of sight and sound of the public and shall not be disruptive to the work environment.
+During authorized breafpersonal mmunication with exit provide the source of the sou